Spencer R. Higgins, Architect Incorporated

 Exterior Restoration

-Located at 416 Centre Street South, and constructed in 1853-54 in the Town of Whitby, the Ontario County CourtHouse since 1967 has been known as the Centennial Building.
-The building is currently in use as a performance theatre and community centre.
-SHA was retained by the Town of Whitby to assess the condition of the Classic Revival-style building exterior, determine the source of moisture infiltration to the masonry foundations and design and carry out remedial work.
+Located at 416 Centre Street South, and constructed in 1853-54 in the Town of Whitby, since 1967 the Ontario County Courthouse has been known as the Centennial Building.
+This municipal facility is currently in use as a performance theatre and community centre.
+SHA was retained by the Town of Whitby to assess the condition of the Classic Revival-style building exterior, determine the source of moisture infiltration to the masonry foundations.

-On-site condition assessment and Report, preparation of Tender Documents, Tendering and Contract Administration
+Our work included on-site Building Review and Report, Concept Design, and preparation of Tender Documents, Cost Estimate, Tendering and Contract Administration.

 Centennial Building, Whitby